rdebath/Brainfuck/README-TESTING.txt

 The nasm/gas output cross compiles and runs with the -fwin32 option.

-The majority of the bf2any cross compile to Windows happily as they're plain C, but the special features, embedded interpreters etc don't work on non-Posix operating systems.
+The majority of the bf2any cross compile to Windows happily as they're plain C, but the special features, embedded interpreters etc don't usually work on non-Posix operating systems.